 While larger towns will have a variety of international chain hotels, small hotels, inns, guesthouses (pensions), and apartments are more common and often offer a much better experience.

 You can find reviews, prices, and even online booking for some properties (not all) on TripAdvisor and/or Booking.com.
 (Affiliate links) Airbnb is a good option for booking private apartments and homes.
-(Use this link to save on your first Airbnb booking.)

 I spent over two weeks touring the Czech Republic this summer.